MED0001617343 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 In the upper third of the face, the hairline, forehead shape and brow all need to be considered as part of one’s assessment during facial feminisation surgery.
 There are certain male vs female aesthetic ideals that need to be approached to achieve an optimal result.
 This, therefore, requires a good understanding of the sex differences that occur in the upper facial region.

 When viewed from side-on, a male forehead tends to have a more prominent brow region.
 This is because the forehead bone situated under both brows tends to be more prominent in males.
-These sex differences in forehead contour and brow prominence are highlighted in the images below.
+These sex differences in forehead contour and brow prominence are highlighted in the image below.
+The blue markings reflecting a softer and flatter brow bone contour, along with a more open orbital rim classically seen in a female facial skeleton, as opposed to the red markings depicting the more characteristic features of a male facial skeleton.

-Facial Feminisation can therefore entail surgery to reduce or conceal the prominence of one’s brows.
+Facial Feminisation can therefore entail surgery to reduce or conceal the prominence of one’s brow bone region.
 Small prominences can be addressed by shaving down the underlying bone.
 Larger prominences entail reshaping the forehead bone in the brow region.
 Dr Reddy can do this by repositioning pieces of the forehead bone or by using bone substitutes to conceal the prominent area.

 Forehead reduction and forehead reconstruction procedures are undertaken in hospital and under general anaesthesia.
 Accessing the bone typically entails an incision on the scalp.
 The incision location can vary depending upon whether a concurrent brow lift procedure or hairline lowering procedure is undertaken.